May 20, 2022

 When you’re investigating a niche you’ll find out who the influencers are in your space pretty quickly.
 As you monitor their accounts look for products they tend to promote most often.
 Chances are these products are popular and will give you a good idea of products, or even companies, you can model your store after.

-If you’re still not sure where to start, then check out these products.
+Other than selling digital downloads, here are the most popular products that the customers might be interested in.
 Each product links out to the Google Trends result, so you can see how popular they really are.

 Hopefully, the product ideas above have inspired you.
 Or, maybe you’re going to run with one of the products from the list above.